schilkp/Tonbandgeraet/docs/tech_details/trace_format.md

 ## Required fields

-Required fields are straight forward to encode and decode: The encoder serialises all fields and inserts them sequentially into the event frame.
+Required fields are straight forward to encode and decode: The encoder serializes all fields and inserts them sequentially into the event frame.
 Since they are all required to be [known-length fields](#known-length-fields), and the decoder is aware of the set of required fields present, it can simply identify and decode them.

 ## Optional fields

 Optional fields must not necessarily be included in an event.
-If they are present, they are encoded as ususal.
+If they are present, they are encoded as usual.
 If they are not present, they are simply omitted.
 Importantly however, they must always appear in the order in which they are defined and cannot be excluded and included freely without restriction: